Blog

 Shoulder strength and stability is crucial in rock climbing for both performance and injury prevention.
 There are many different ways to assess shoulder strength, stability and function.
 The findings of these assessments can give us insights into right to left imbalances and can tell us which muscle groups we need to target in a rehabilitation...

-Shoulder injuries account for approximately 17% of all climbing-related injuries and are one of the most common reasons climbers seek physical therapy services.
-The shoulder is a complex joint that takes significant load while climbing, especially as the difficulty of climbing increases.
-To be able to handle the high stresses placed on the shoulder during...
+Shoulder injuries account for approximately 17% of all climbing-related injuries, making them one of the most common reasons why people seek rock climbing therapy.
+The shoulder is a complex joint that takes a significant load while climbing, especially as difficulty increases.
+If you sustain a shoulder injury from climbing, it’s crucial to get the right...

 Rotator cuff injuries are one of the most common reasons patients seek care for their shoulder pain.
 Injuries range from less severe cases of impingement and rotator cuff tendinopathy to more severe injuries such as rotator cuff tears.
 These tears can be either traumatic or atraumatic in nature depending on the patient’s history.
 Previous research...